pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 You can proceed to the next step.

 ## Preparing to upload the firmware
-If you have already burned the bootloader, and are simply recompiling firmware to re-flash using your TX or USB cable, you can skip this step and go straight to [Flash from TX](#flash-from-tx) or [Upload via USB](#upload-via-usb).
+If you have already burnt the bootloader, and are simply recompiling firmware to re-flash using your TX or USB cable, you can skip this step and go straight to [Flash from TX](#flash-from-tx) or [Upload via USB](#upload-via-usb).

+STM modules, until now, do not come with a preloaded bootloader which makes the USB port unusable and discovered by a computer as unknown device. **For the first time use, you must use the upload method Upload via Serial inc. Bootloader (FTDI)** independently of what method you wish to use in future.

+The latest Jumper 4-in-1 modules come with a USB port but it's in fact a built in FTDI appearing on the computer as a CP2102 serial device.
+You should use the method **Upload via Serial inc. Bootloader** instead of Upload via USB.
+'Flash from TX' is supported once the bootloader is installed.

 ### Select an Upload Method
 There are three methods to upload firmware to an STM32 module:
-* **Flash from TX** - highly recommended, uses maintenance mode in radios running ersky9x to upload the firmware
+* **Flash from TX** - highly recommended, uses maintenance mode in radios running ersky9x or OpenTX to upload the firmware
 * **Upload via USB** - uses the USB port on the module
-* **Upload via Serial (FTDI)** - uses the serial interface on the module via a USB-to-TTL adapter
+* **Upload via Serial inc. Bootloader (FTDI)** - uses the serial interface on the module via a USB-to-TTL adapter

-**Note:** 'Flash from TX' is only available with radios running ersky9x r221e2 or newer
+**Note:** 'Flash from TX' is available with radios supporting ersky9x or OpenTX and running the latest bootloader with the Multi Flash app.

-**Flash from TX** is highly recommended if your transmitter supports it, **Upload via USB** is recommended for all others.  **Upload via Serial** can be used if your module does not have a working USB port and your transmitter does not run ersky9x.
+**Flash from TX** is highly recommended if your transmitter supports it, **Upload via USB** is recommended for all others.  **Upload via Serial inc. Bootloader** can be used if your module does not have a USB port and your transmitter does not run ersky9x or OpenTX.

 1. Under **Tools -> Upload Method** select an upload method

 The rest of this process will vary depending on the upload method you selected.

-### Connect the programmer
+### Upload via Serial inc. Bootloader (FTDI)
 It is **strongly** recommended that you power your module from the transmitter when flashing it.
 This ensures that the module cannot be inadvertently supplied with 5V, which will damage the RF modules.
 This guide assumes that you will follow that advice, and instructs you to leave the V+ pin on the USB-to-TTL adapter disconnected.
 You may choose to ignore that advice at your own risk!

 The wiring for the USB-to-TTL adapter is: